afenix/unit-1/README.md

 # Geog 575 Course Repository

-Welcome to my first repository for the Geog 575 course.
+Welcome to the first repository for the Geog 575 course.
 This repository hosts all materials and codebase developments from Activities 0 through 4.

 ## Project Overview